rahulse10/Introduction_to_GIS/README.md

-# Introduction-to-GIS
+# Introduction to Geographical Information Systems (GIS)
-The repository stores data files for the Introduction to GIS Module. \
+The repository stores data files for the Introduction to Geographical Information Systems (GIS) module.
+The assignments were offered at the University of Oslo. \
-The README file presents and overview of all the maps created and the tools used. \
+The README file presents and overview of all the maps created and the tools used.
+The folders have more details about the individual mapping projects. \
 ArcGIS Pro was used for completeing all the exercises for this course.

 ## Topics